 “I don’t know how many police.
 It was a lot, maybe 9 or 10.
 But there were two Generals”

 The respondent identified two officers in military clothes with red patches on the shoulders and the letters MP on them.
 He referred to them as “the Generals” and said they looked in charge of the operation.
 There were also 4 more people in military uniforms, 2 of them carrying rifles – “AK47”.
 There were 3 police officers in blue uniforms too.

-The officers separated the group into different nationalities and made them wait in the house for about 2 hours and 30 minutes.
-They first took all the Palestinians -7 people- out of the house and drove them away.
+The officers separated the group into their different nationalities and made them wait in the house for about 2 hours and 30 minutes.
+They first took all the Palestinians – 7 people – out of the house and drove them away.
 After that, the remaining 33 people were cuffed and led to a big white van with a blue line.
-Among them, there was one woman pregnant of 5 months, a 6 year old and a 13 year old children.
+Among them, there was one 5 months pregnant woman, a 6-year-old, and a 13-year-old child.

-The respondent also asked for asylum and they said that was not possible.
+The respondent also asked for asylum but the police officers said that it was not possible.

 They were driven for 40 minutes sitting in the caged back of the van until they arrived at the official border crossing in Horgos.
 There, the police took pictures of all of them holding numbers -front and side.
 They were also recorded while crossing the border back to Serbia at around 2 am.
 2 Serbian officers were present on the other side, who asked them about their nationalities and let them go.